python/cpython/Doc/library/stdtypes.rst

    characters and there is at least one character, false otherwise.
 Decimal characters are those from general category "Nd".
-This category includes digit characters, and all characters that that can be used to form decimal-radix numbers, e.g. U+0660, ARABIC-INDIC DIGIT ZERO.
+This category includes digit characters, and all characters that can be used to form decimal-radix numbers, e.g. U+0660, ARABIC-INDIC DIGIT ZERO.